Cookies on the SIM Sherpa website

 at EE.co.uk

-You’ll spend most of your time on 4G with both networks, so it’s important to know which network gives you the better 4G data speeds.
+Despite the advent of 5G, you’ll still spend most of your time on 4G with both networks, so it’s important to know which network gives you the better 4G data speeds (see 5G below).

 Again, it will really depend on your location.
 We think you’ll have a bit more luck streaming HD video outside the city on EE, but in the city there shouldn’t be a massive difference between the two.